Across the UK and Republic of Ireland, the public sector publishes around 63,000 contracting opportunities a year – that’s over 1,200 a week!

-Ensure you have, and understand, all of the information available to you.
+Ensure you have read, and understand, all of the information available to you.
 Make this easy to access, and refer back to this information when writing your Bid Plan (see step 3) to ensure nothing is missed.

-With your requirements clearly outlined, and all of the necessary information covered, you will be to plan for how and when you will prepare your responses.
+With your requirements clearly outlined, and all of the necessary information covered, you will need to plan for how and when you will prepare your responses.

 ◆ What resources will you need?